apache/spark/docs/apache-airflow-providers-amazon/operators/emr_eks.rst

     :start-after: [START howto_operator_emr_eks_jobrun]
     :end-before: [END howto_operator_emr_eks_jobrun]

-With the EMRContainerOperator, it will wait until the successful completion of the job or raise an ``AirflowException`` if there is an error.
+With the EmrContainerOperator, it will wait until the successful completion of the job or raise an ``AirflowException`` if there is an error.
 The operator returns the Job ID of the job run.

 Reference
 ---------